LLMs and the Abstraction and Reasoning Corpus: Successes, Failures, and the Importance of Object-based Representations: Conclusion and Future work

 We have explored the capabilities and limitations of the GPT LLM in solving ARC tasks seen as representatives of a certain kind of human-like intelligence.
 Our exploration started with a straightforward, grid-based textual encoding approach, which revealed that GPT struggles due to the non-sequential representation of complex objects in text.
 We then introduced the 1D-ARC, a simplified, single-dimensional version of the ARC.
 By reducing the task complexity and dimensionality, we aimed to make ARC tasks more approachable for LLMs.
-Our evaluations on the 1D-ARC indicated improvements in performance, but also highlighted that simplification alone could not bridge all the gaps in GPT's reasoning processes.
+Our evaluations on the 1D-ARC indicated improvements in performance but also highlighted that simplification alone could not bridge all the gaps in GPT's reasoning processes.
 In the third phase of our exploration, we adopted an object-based approach, integrating an external tool, the ARGA framework, to assist in object abstraction.
 This led to significant improvements in GPT's problem-solving abilities, reaffirming the importance of structured, object-based representations in complex reasoning tasks.

-Our research also uncovers potential avenues for future exploration.
-For instance, edge information was not fully utilized by the LLM, suggesting that GPT-4 may not be capable of dealing with graphs.
+Our research uncovers potential avenues for future exploration.
+For instance, edge information was not fully utilized by the LLM, suggesting that GPT-4 may not be capable of dealing with graphs when represented in text form.
 As we delve deeper into the possibilities of structured representations, we might consider introducing a ``language'' of transformations for LLMs to use in solving ARC tasks.

-The future generation of LLMs are expected to be able to take in images as inputs in addition to text.
-Should they be capable of object detection, directly reasoning about ARC tasks may become easier.
-However, at this stage, our work indicates that much needs to be done to get a LLM to reason reliably.
+\paragraph{Sub-abilities of LLMs} Our research has predominantly focused on the LLM's ability to solve ARC tasks comprehensively.
+However, it's important to recognize that solving an ARC task can be a multi-step process, encompassing distinct sub-abilities.
+These include the LLM's capacity to abstract and understand objects from given inputs (Ability to Abstract), to formulate reasoning based on the understood input (Ability to Reason), and to generate accurate outputs using the reasoning and input (Ability to Execute).
+Each step presents unique challenges for LLMs.
+By this definition, our study can be viewed as assisting LLMs with the ``Ability to Abstract''.
+The recent study by \citeauthor{larc-llm} introduced in Section~\ref{sec:related} can be seen as helping LLMs with the ``Ability to Reason'', since the reasoning is provided to LLMs directly.
+In both of these cases, LLMs still face difficulties in completely solving ARC tasks, which suggests that all three sub-abilities require further improvements.

+Therefore, we believe that further experimentation aimed at dissecting and examining these sub-abilities could provide deeper insights into LLMs and pave the way for more sophisticated and capable language models in the future.